-Fluphenazine HCl has activity at all levels of the central nervous system as well as on multiple organ systems.
+Fluphenazine hydrochloride has activity at all levels of the central nervous system as well as on multiple organ systems.
 The mechanism whereby its therapeutic action is exerted is unknown.

 Indications and Usage for Fluphenazine Tablets

-Fluphenazine HCl is indicated in the management of manifestations of psychotic disorders.
+Fluphenazine hydrochloride tablets are indicated in the management of manifestations of psychotic disorders.

-Fluphenazine HCl has not been shown effective in the management of behavioral complications in patients with mental retardation.
+Fluphenazine hydrochloride has not been shown effective in the management of behavioral complications in patients with mental retardation.